scozic/jxapi-core/doc/manual/UsingTheWrapper.md

 ## Constants

-A class named `<ExchangeID>Properties` is generated in main generated sources package with a list of `public static final` constants.
+A class named `<ExchangeID>Constants` is generated in the main generated sources package with a list of `public static final` constants.
 These constants define values used across APIs you may want to use.
-Such constants may be organized in groups, for instance for grouping all possible values of an enumarated type field value.
-Groups are generated as inner static classes of main constants class.
+Such constants may be organized in groups, for instance for grouping all possible values of an enumerated type field value.
+Groups are generated as inner static classes of the main constants class.

 ## Demo snippets